YZY010418/CPSea/README.md

 * `plip_vina.yml` is for PLIP and Vina evaluations
 * `evaluation.yml` is for the rest evaluations

-Please note that these environments have not been tested in another computer yet, nor the following data evaluation protocols.
-We will try to test these soon.
-If there are any questions, please feel free to [contact](#contact) us.
+Please note that these environments have not been tested in other computers yet, nor the following data evaluation protocols.
+If there are any problems, please feel free to [contact](#contact) us.
 Thank you!

 ---